 His inspiring message will challenge your view of the world, your circumstances, and those around you who could use your help.
 He demonstrates by example how ordinary citizens and companies can help wounded Veterans recover, reintegrate, and reclaim their identities.

-In past years, AZSA members have been generous participants in our annual charity focus, a Silent Auction during our conference and trade show.
-But this year we are expanding our charitable effort into a year-long campaign, to be kicked off at the Disabled American Veterans Hall, where we will hold the Yuma Regional Workshop on January 23.
+In past years, AZSA members have been generous participants in our charity focus: a Silent Auction during our conference and trade show.
+But this year we are expanding our charitable effort into a year-long campaign: Helping Heroes Heal.
+It was kicked off at the Disabled American Veterans Hall in Yuma at AZSA's Educational Workshop on January 23.
 But don't worry if you didn't make it to Yuma, because you can get started any time.
 We envision this campaign culminating in a statewide series of Charity Storage auctions in November 2018 in honor of Veterans Day.

 Bias for Compassion